iCliniq Logo

 Conclusion:

 Orgasmic disorder is characterized by failure to produce an orgasm.
 Physical, sexual, and psychological factors bring about anorgasmia, which can be best managed by identifying and treating the cause.
-If you feel like you cannot obtain an orgasm, it is advisable to consult with a doctor to improve your sexual life.
+If individuals feel like they cannot obtain an orgasm, it is advisable to consult with a doctor to improve their sexual life.

 Frequently Asked Questions